 Statistical models and their outputs are not reality itself.

 We want to be more certain and less anxious.
 And this is one reason why Mrs. Significance is so appealing.
 But her soothing powers come at the cost of delusion.
 And this delusive overconfidence can be, and often is, harmful.

 It doesn't deliver on its promise of telling discoveries and non-discoveries apart.

-- not (only) because of the p‑values (or Bayes factors, or intervals) that feed it;
+- not (only) because of issues with p‑values (or Bayes factors, or intervals);

-- but also because of an unwarranted expectation that it can give final, yes-or-no answers about matters of existence.
+- and because of an unjustified expectation that single studies can give final, yes-or-no answers about matters of existence based on arbitrary thresholds.

 - hinders the advancement of cumulative science, causes predictable nonreplication of studies, and is a major contributor to publication bias;

-- distracts from the much more important “neglected factors” of “prior and related evidence, plausibility of mechanism, study design and data quality, real world costs and benefits, novelty of finding” (McShane & Gelman 2017);
+- distracts from the much more important “neglected factors” of “prior and related evidence, plausibility of mechanism, study design and data quality, real world costs and benefits, novelty of finding” (McShane et al. 2018);

 - harms people as an effect of the disinformation it promotes and the information it suppresses.